juji-io/datalevin/doc/upgrade.md

 introductions.
 No data migration should be expected for such version bumps.

 In summary, we should expect that minor version number changes require migrating existing databases when upgrading.
-Major version bumps often do not because the required upgrades may have already happened.
+Major version bumps may not require migration if you are diligent in following the minor version upgrades, but if you are not, data migration is needed.
 No-breaking version bumps do not require data migration.

 ## Database Upgrade